+86-0838-269-5566 suesu@scsyens.com

 • PMT: PMTs (which perform photoelectric conversion and current amplification) have a high signal-to-noise ratio, high sensitivity, and a fast fatigue recovery.
 Achieving a full spectrum is basically difficult for a company to do.

 • CCD: With its high sensitivity and multi-channel capabilities, a CCD has low detection noise and performs simultaneous signal measurement.
 It can read a continuous spectrum within a certain spectral region.
 When combined with an echelle grating and a 2D CCD array, it can even read the entire atomic emission spectrum, making "full-spectrum" measurement possible.
+These features make CCD the preferred choice in modern metal analysis spectrometer applications.

 Due to the blurring effect and the lack of a current amplification function, the precision of a single-element analysis is not as high as that of a PMT.
 However, some advanced CCD devices can achieve PPM-level analytical precision.
 For example, the detection limit for Ag in Sn materials can be as low as 0.0001%, which is already very high, and the technology continues to develop.
 In general, a detection limit of 10 ppm is reliable.
 If a lower detection limit (LOD) is required (e.g., for pure metal analysis or certain special military-grade alloys where the detection limit is 1 ppm or 0.1 ppm), it is best to choose a PMT.